yuqian5/SecureErase/README.md

-Only work on MacOS, may add a Linux or windows version later.
+# DiskScrubber

+Only work on MacOS since I'm using the disk_ulti to format the drive before secure earse.

-Compile using make
+## Compile using make

-command from terminal
+## command from terminal
     ./scrub [drive] -op [option]

     [drive] ex: disk1 or disk2